• Skip to primary navigation

 Variations

-• Sesame-free version: Omit the sesame oil.
-For extra seasoning, you can add chicken bouillon powder to taste.
+• Sesame-Free: Omit the sesame oil.
+Add chicken bouillon powder to taste to boost the savory depth.

 Pairing Suggestions